HDT is full of committed people who bring a variety of skills and expertise to the Trust from a diverse range of backgrounds.

 Our board of (charity) Trustees/(company) Directors is made up of a team of volunteers who give freely of their time and talents in governing the Trust.

 Claire was born and brought up in Renfrewshire.
 Following an MA (Gen Arts) at The University of Edinburgh she moved to Aberdeen in 1984 for a post graduate course which led to a job within the sales department of a Norwegian company selling remotely operated vehicles and associated subsea equipment.
-After 15 months travelling and working overseas, she returned home to work in Edinburgh in office admin before getting married and moving to Aberdeenshire in 1990.
+After 15 months travelling and working overseas, she returned home to work in Edinburgh in office admin before getting married and moving with her husband to Aberdeenshire in 1990.
 With a desire to bring up their family of 4 boys in a rural area with a good school and offering a diverse range of activities and a strong sense of community, Huntly proved to fit the bill.
 Claire enjoys walking, cycling, skiing, cooking and gardening.

 HDT employs staff to deliver its projects and manage the increasingly complex day-to-day operations of the organisation.